 3. Gently Comb Through Your Hair

-After half an hour of letting paste sit on your hair, remove the shower cap and start combing your hair with a wide teeth comb.
+After half an hour of letting paste sit on your hair, remove the shower cap and comb your hair with a wide teeth comb.

 Gently comb for 3-5 minutes and see if perm appears relaxed or stripped.
 If your hair is straighter, rinse the baking soda out.
 Otherwise, brush for three minutes and then take a shower.